foundation-model-stack/fms-hf-tuning/architecture_records/002-acceleration-framework.md

 --|--|--|--
 Managing python deps not found on PyPI | Enhancement plugins may depend on OSS packages that require custom improvements (e.g., extending an OSS PEFT package to support the latest kernel, etc). | 1.
 Package can be installed directly from GH, public or private (the latter requires some CI changes to manage deployment keys), 2.
 Specially host custom wheels for CI/CD purposes. | 2
 Managing CUDA compilations | Deploying certain enchancements may require additional CUDA Toolkit deps for kernel compilation. | 1.
 Extend GH workflow to have a [GH cuda-toolkit action](https://github.com/marketplace/actions/cuda-toolkit) to build the kernels during CI/DC.
 2. If kernels are limited to custom deps that are slow-changing, then pre-build custom deps and store as specially hosted wheels. | 2
-Licences for OSS Packages | Copyright concerns | All packages under consideration to be used in enhancements will have permissive licences (i.e. Apache 2.0 / MIT).
+Licences for OSS Packages | Copyright concerns | At best all packages under consideration to be used in enhancements should have permissive licences (i.e. Apache 2.0 / MIT).
+Special considerations required if not possible.
 Testing | Do we need to test enchancements? | Request for comment | N/A

 Both concerns can be addresed with an artifactory and centralized location to host custom OSS packages.